- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Check how much blood is being passed.

-- Avoid placing anything in the rectum, including suppositories, enemas, thermometers, etc.
+- Don’t put anything in your rectum, including suppositories, enemas, thermometers, etc.

 - Keep stool soft by taking in plenty of fluids and fiber.

-- Use stool softeners if OK with your doctor.
+- Use stool softeners if OK with your cancer team.

 - Wash anal area very carefully with warm, soapy water, rinse well, and pat dry.